Evertras/bubble-table/README.md

 table.
 Each `Column` is associated with a unique string key.

 A table contains a list of `Row`s.
-Each `Row` contains a `RowData` object which is simply a map of string column IDs to arbitrary `interface{}` data values.
+Each `Row` contains a `RowData` object which is simply a map of string column IDs to arbitrary `any` data values.
 When the table is rendered, each `Row` is checked for each `Column` key.
 If the key exists in the `Row`'s `RowData`, it is rendered with `fmt.Sprintf("%v")`.
 If it does not exist, nothing is rendered.